CloudSkills/technical-writing-for-cloudskills-community/README.md

 ### Step 3 - Email Mike for a GitHub invite and push up your repo

 The CloudSkills Community content is held alongside this repo on the [CloudSkills GitHub Org](https://github.com/CloudSkills).
 You'll need to ask Mike for an invite before you can push up your repo.
+Once you've accepted the invite, create a new repo in the CloudSkills Org and push it up.

 ### Step 4 - Content review